mgmartel/timber-foundation/README.md

 This is Timber Foundation, a starter theme for [WordPress](http://wordpress.org/) and [Timber](https://github.com/jarednova/timber/) using [Zurb Foundation](http://foundation.zurb.com/) and [Timber Regions](https://github.com/mgmartel/timber-regions).
 It is heavily based on the [Reverie](http://themefortress.com/reverie/) Foundation theme.

+> *Note:* Just like Timber Regions, this theme depends on the Timber template autoloader, which has not been merged into the main Timber branch (yet).
+You can find the Timber branch [here](https://github.com/mgmartel/timber/tree/template-autoloader).
+For more info, read the [pull request](https://github.com/jarednova/timber/pull/281).

 This theme is intended as a base for building your own Foundation themes using Timber Regions.
 It is also a proof-of-concept to show the power of the Timber Regions framework.
 Every directory and file is documented, so it is also a good introduction into working with Timber Regions.

 To get started, just browse through this repo!
 Every folder comes with its own `README`, to guide you through understanding the code.